fioriandrea/bfjq/README.md

 # Usage

+The interpreter was tested on `jq` version 1.7.1.

 ```sh
 # input for the comma (,) command is provided --rawfile input <filename>
 ./bf.jq examples/wc.b --rawfile input bf.jq